 by John Bandler

 Cybercrime is an enormous global illicit economy.
-We want to protect ourselves, have good cybersecurity, and think about civil and criminal laws and all the complex issues that go into investigating and prosecuting crime.
+We want to protect ourselves from the many threats, have good cybersecurity, think about civil and criminal laws and all the complex issues that go into investigating and prosecuting crime.

 Identity theft and cybercrime go hand-in-hand, so we cannot talk about one without the other.
 This is an area of self protection, organization cybersecurity, and government civil and criminal enforcement.